Smoked-Fish/LeapSync/README.md

 # LeapSync

 LeapSync is a 3DS homebrew application that lets you use your 3DS as a controller for games on your PC.
-With LeapSync, you can transmit data from your 3DS's buttons, joysticks and gyroscope to your PC, allowing you to play games using your 3DS as a controller.
+With LeapSync, you can transmit data from your 3DS's buttons, joysticks, touchscreen, gyroscope and accelerometer to your PC, allowing you to play games using your 3DS as a controller.

 ## Requirements